Thailand grapples with 'massive' fake passport racket

 Crooked operators then make a false allegation of damage.
 The tourist, unwilling to pay, reports the passport stolen at an embassy on consulate and gets a new one.
 The old passport is sold on into the underworld.

-"Phuket has some very, very unsavoury characters and they're not all Thais," Cunningham said.
+"Phuket has some very, very unsavory characters and they're not all Thais," Cunningham said.
 "Nothing would surprise me about Phuket."

 Interpol's stolen and lost travel documents (SLTD) database contains 40 million records from 167 countries but its secretary general, Ronald Noble, says not enough countries are using it.